planetfederal/geogig-py/doc/source/examples.rst

 Examples
 *********

-The following are some examples about using the geogit-py library.
+The following are some examples about using the geogig-py library.

 Notice that some of these scripts are not optimized (using them in very large repositories might not work correctly and a ifferent approach should be implemented) and can be improved in terms of robustness.
-They are provided here just to illustrate some standard usage of geogit-py for scripting GeoGit tasks.
+They are provided here just to illustrate some standard usage of geogig-py for scripting GeoGig tasks.

-A simple GeoGit workflow
+A simple GeoGig workflow
 --------------------------

 ::